Updated February 2021

 Here are some things that are very popular giveaways:

-Fabric Scraps, wool and ribbons inc those from Christmas crackers – crafters and schools
+Fabric Scraps, wool and ribbons including those from Christmas crackers – crafters and schools.

 Used stamps, baby wipe packs, milk bottle lids, plastic labels, spray triggers and coffee pods – some charities collect to exchange for cash via the TerraCycle scheme.

-Old reading glasses – many opticians collect these to send abroad
+Old reading glasses/spectacles – many opticians collect these to send abroad.
+You can also donate them to your local Lions and Rotary clubs.

 Saucepans – schools and nurseries can use them in their mud kitchens or outdoor music stage.
 Or why not put them in your garden with rocks in for frogs.